Celebrate International Women's Day

-We developed Women's Restaurant Week to bring attention to women owners because now more than ever, we need community support to survive this crisis."
+We developed Women's Food Fest to bring attention to women owners because now more than ever, we need community support to survive this crisis."

 "As a member of the DC restaurant and food community, it’s been challenging to navigate during COVID.
 A big part of our mission at Fishwife is sustainability, which means not only being stewards of our planet, but also active and engaged members of our community...right now the hospitality industry needs our support to survive and thrive."